 The original concept (1989)

-The idea came from the many cool little cafes and restaurants in and around San Francisco that we used to go to.
-Originally, there was more emphasis on coffee and San Francisco themed gourmet products like sourdough mixes, flavored oil & vinegars, Geradelli chocolate and muffins.
-It was to be located in an attractive, hip neighborhood and would seat 10-15 people.
-The food would center around sandwiches and would be homemade with fresh products.
+The idea came from the numerous little cafes and restaurants in San Francisco that we used to go to.
+Originally, there was more emphasis on coffee and San Francisco themed gourmet products like sourdough mixes, flavored oil & vinegar, Ghirardelli chocolate and muffins.
+It was to be located in an attractive, upbeat neighborhood and would seat 10-15 people.
+The food would center around homemade sandwiches and fresh products.
 The idea was to create a Northern West Coast neighborhood Café in an East Coast city.
-We picked NW Washington DC because of family ties and it has some similarities to San Francisco.
+We picked NW Washington DC because of family ties and the similarities to San Francisco.

 aka Friscos is really a play on words.
 We wanted a name that referenced San Francisco but would be familiar to someone in DC.
 The story goes like this.
 If you live in San Francisco you normally would refer to it as “the city” or simply San Francisco.
 What you would not call it is “Frisco”.
 That reference was left to tourist and someone that really didn’t live there.
 East Coast visitors were notorious users of “Frisco”.
 We thought it was kind of funny to name it aka (also known as) Friscos and start one in an East Coast city.
 It worked.
 We’ve told this story hundreds of times.

-In 1993 we experimented with a 2nd Friscos.
-We opened a Friscos in a large office building as a pilot to having several Friscos in other office buildings.
+In 1993, We experimented with a 2nd Friscos.
+It was opened in a large office building as a pilot to having several Friscos in other office buildings.
 Aside from serving excellent food, Friscos had started building it’s own identity and character.
 We were not afraid to try new things and always creating something new.
-That pilot store did pretty good but confined Friscos to the same faces everyday.
-I did not like the general lack of character it presented and decided to not pursue additional Friscos in other office buildings a year later.
+That pilot store did pretty good but confined Friscos to a general lack of character so we decided to not pursue the office avenue any further.
 Meanwhile, the original Friscos was getting busier every month.

 In 1997 we, again experimented with a 2nd Friscos.
-This time we bought land and built a 2500 square foot, two story building in a small business park (all we could afford) located in Frederick, Md. (our current location) The Frederick location opened in November of 1997.
-It was the same menu as DC but in a warehouse style restaurant that has 70 seats and is larger in every way from the original.
-We used the same basic concept and enhanced systems.
-The DC Friscos remained open for 3-4 more years before we decided to close it because of traveling distance for us and increasing rents.
+This time we purchased the land and built a 2500 square foot, two story building in a small business park located in Frederick, Md. (our current location) The Frederick location opened in November of 1997.
+It retained the same menu as in DC, but was a warehouse style restaurant that has 70 seats and is larger in every way from the original.
+We held onto the same basic concepts and systems.
+The DC Friscos remained open for 3-4 more years before we finally decided to close it due to traveling distance and increasing rent..

 We stuck with the plan.
 Our customer base grew, the economy grew (1999 -2004) The concept held strong.
 Our menu grew and changed slightly because meat and potatoes are still a force in Frederick.
 We are still daring, but Roast Beef, Steak and adding cheese are pretty important here.
 2005 was the start of an economic downturn here, like many places.
 We decided to build another 2500 square foot building attached to the original just before lending became very scrutinized.
 And nearly impossible especially for a small business owner.
 In that building we added a prep kitchen, Way Cool Ice Cream and a Craft beer and wine shop.
 These additions have paid great benefits, especially because of the crappy economy the last 5 or 6 years.
 This period of time was a real test for the Friscos concept.
 Over this time, we continued to grow.